-She was a founding collective member of MICE Magazine and is a member of the EMILIA-AMALIA working group, the latter of which was artist-in-residence at the Art Gallery of Ontario in the summer in 2017.
-Lee has participated in residencies at Banff (2017), the Blackwood Gallery (2018), Gallery 44 (2018) and Vtape (2019-2020).
+She was a founding collective member of MICE Magazine and is presently a member of the EMILIA-AMALIA working group, which was artist-in-residence at the Art Gallery of Ontario in the summer in 2017.
+Lee has participated in residencies at Banff (2017), the Blackwood Gallery (2018), Gallery 44 (2018), Vtape (2019-2020) and Artexte (2020-2021).

 She has been on the organizing committees for several conferences, symposiums, and public events including the MICE Symposium on Transformative Justice in the Arts (2016) and the Ghost Intimacies Symposium (2017); Holes and How to Fill Them (2018-2019); Bodies, Borders, Fields Symposium (2019); Zong!
 Global (2020) and BLACK PORTRAITURE[S]: Toronto, Absent/ed Presence (2021).

 Lee was previously on the editorial advisory committees for Fuse and C Magazine, and she now sits on the board of directors at Mercer Union.